math198512/python-sample-app/README.md

 # Flask Project

-This is a simple Flask project that serves a single-page application with a scrolling text animation and images.
+This is a simple Flask project that serves a single-page application with a scrolling text animation and image.

 ## Project Structure